Quickstart

 Run inference script

-The inference script will use the model trained in the previous step to predict drug response for the test set and evaluate the performance of these predictions.
+The inference script uses the previously trained model to generate drug response predictions for the test set, subsequently computing prediction performance scores (e.g., r-squared).
 Here we run inference for LGBM.

 python lgbm_infer_improve.py --input_data_dir exp_result --input_model_dir exp_result --output_dir exp_result --calc_infer_score true